Ultra-Code/archsway/README.md

 - bluez and bluez-utils for bluetooth
 - brightnessctl for controling backlight
 - carapace-bin for completions in elvish
+- fzf for fuzzy search
+- vivid for LS_COLORS
+- starship for prompt
-- [Helix](https://github.com/Ultra-Code/awesome-helix) and [Neovim](https://github.com/Ultra-Code/awesome-neovim) awesomely setup with the relevant lsps and static analyzers for zig, c, rust, c++, lua, python, shell, and web-development
+- [Helix](https://github.com/Ultra-Code/awesome-helix) and [Neovim](https://github.com/Ultra-Code/awesome-neovim) awesomely setup with the relevant lsps and static analyzers for zig, c, rust, c++, luajit, python, shell, and web-development
 - dictd server with dict client and some dictionary sources for yay like dict-wikt-en-all dict-freedict-eng-spa dict-freedict-spa-eng dict-foldoc dict-gcide dict-wn
     - NOTE: to disable online mode comment out `server dict.org` in  /etc/dict/dict.conf
     - Make sure locale is properly configured in `DICTD_ARGS` of /etc/conf.d/dictd else the service unit will fail
     - Since dict uses en_US.UTF-8 by default, make sure to comment it out in /etc/locale.gen and compile it along side your locale of choice es_MX.UTF-8
 - ffmpegthumbnailer & gnome-epub-thumbnailer for thumbnails
 - firefox with speech-dispatcher (for Text-to-Speech) as pdf reader or zathura and firefox-ublock-origin as adblocker and foliate/fbreader as epub reader
-- fzf for fuzzy search
-- vivid for LS_COLORS
 - wlsunset for controlling screen blue light
 - git for version control
 - grim and slurp for screenshot